JeepWay/PaT/README.md

 For more examples, please refer to the [scripts/all.sh](scripts/all.sh) script, which contains the complete commands for all experiments in the thesis.

-Each command corresponds to specific YAML configuration files in the settings/ directory, ensuring experimental reproducibility and systematic management.
+Each command corresponds to specific YAML configuration files in the [settings/](/settings/) directory, ensuring experimental reproducibility and systematic management.

-For more details about the configuration files, please refer to the [update_yaml_files](utils.py#L69) function in the utils.py file.
+For more details about the configuration files, please refer to the [update_yaml_files](utils.py#L69) function in the [utils.py](/utils.py) file.

+You can copy a template from [settings/main/v1_PPO-h200-c02-n64-b32-R15-transform3_TF,64,4,256,0,1-k1-rA-T.yaml](settings/main/v1_PPO-h200-c02-n64-b32-R15-transform3_TF,64,4,256,0,1-k1-rA-T.yaml) and rename the copied file according to your experiment, and then use the [update_yaml_files](utils.py#L69) function to update the content in YAML file.

+Training and Testing are stored in `/logs/ppo/2DBpp-vX_PPO-*` folder, generated and named based on the filename of the given YAML configuration file.

+If you want to formatting testing results, you can run [formatted_result](utils.py#L13) function in the [utils.py](/utils.py) file.
+This function will extract testing results from `eval_50_20.txt` under each sub-folder to a single `csv` file.

+For the usage of plotting training figure, you can see the [example](utils.py#L406) in  [utils.py](/utils.py) file.

 ### 4.2 Choose training, testing mode, or both
 You can choose to run the training, testing, or both modes by adding the `--mode` flag into the command, you can also set it to `train` or `test`, or `both`.
 If you don't set the `--mode` flag, it will default to `both` mode.

-For example, if you want to run the testing mode, you can execute the following command:
+For example, if you want to run the testing phase after completing training phase, you can execute the following command:

 ```bash
 python main.py --mode test --config_path settings/main/v1_PPO-h200-c02-n64-b32-R15-transform3_TF,64,4,256,0,1-k1-rA-T.yaml